NYC restaurants located within a 5 minute walk of Houston Street Station | Ratings, Reviews & Maps

 4 Star Rating My friend and I truly enjoyed the service at Aria’s.
 We had the Gnocchi and the Soufflé.
 Both were super yummy.
 We sat outside so I am unable to comment much on the ambience.
 But appeared to be very calm and quiet on the inside.

-Laciann Beadle - a month ago
+Laciann Beadle - 4 months ago

 Show More